 THANK YOU, SPONSORS!

 This event wouldn’t be possible without our sponsors!
 We’re honored to be supported by the following businesses:

 Interested in sponsoring?
 It’s not too late!
 Contact email@example.com for more information

 About Bayside – A Unique Approach to Supportive Housing

-Based off models used by other organizations around the country modifying unused hotels to serve those in need, Bayside employs a unique partnership with the Old Alcohol Plant to lease hotel rooms that we then provide on an extended-stay basis to low-income individuals and couples facing homelessness.
+Based off models used by other organizations around the country modifying unused hotels to serve those in need, Bayside employs a unique partnership with the Old Alcohol Plant to lease hotel rooms we then provide on an extended-stay basis to low-income individuals and families facing homelessness.

-The Old Alcohol Plant also offers market-rate hotel rooms, a restaurant and bar, and event spaces.
+The Old Alcohol Plant also offers market-rate hotel rooms, a restaurant and bar, art gallery, and event spaces.
 The goal is to provide a vibrant community hub and to have earned income streams to support our housing mission.

 Units consist of a private bedroom/living space and bathroom, as well as in-unit mini-fridges and microwaves.
 Guests have access to a community room for projects, gathering, and online research.

-Priority is given to seniors, veterans, and underemployed or low-wage workers who need housing in order to retain employment.
+Priority is given to families in the workforce, seniors, veterans, and low-income workers who need housing in order to retain employment.